Skip to main content

 Pixel-Perfect vs. Dynamic (AI) Visual Testing

 Visual testing strategies can be categorized as pixel-perfect or AI-driven.
 Pixel-perfect approaches compare screenshots pixel by pixel, which can lead to false positives due to minor differences like anti-aliasing.
 AI-driven methods intelligently compare images, ignoring trivial changes, thus reducing false positives.
 However, AI-based methods can sometimes misinterpret changes, leading to missed bugs or flaky results.
+The right choice depends on which diff engine sits underneath — see our deep dive on screenshot comparison algorithms for the trade-offs between pixelmatch, SSIM, pHash, ODiff, and AI ensembles.

 Types of Visual Testing